 There is a condition commonly called breastmilk jaundice.
 No one knows what the cause of breastmilk jaundice is.
 In order to make this diagnosis, the baby should be at least a week old, though interestingly, many of the babies with breastmilk jaundice also have had exaggerated physiologic jaundice.
 The baby should be gaining well, with breastfeeding alone, having lots of bowel movements, passing plentiful, clear urine and be generally well (see the information sheet “Is my Baby Getting Enough Milk?” and our video clips showing how to tell if the baby is drinking well).
 In such a setting, the baby has what some call breastmilk jaundice, though, on occasion, infections of the urine or an under functioning of the baby’s thyroid gland, as well as a few other even rarer illnesses may cause the same picture.
 Breastmilk jaundice peaks at 10-21 days, but may last for two or three months.
 Breastmilk jaundice is normal.
 Rarely, if ever, does breastfeeding need to be discontinued even for a short time.
 Only very occasionally is any treatment, such as phototherapy, necessary.
 Yes, interrupting breastfeeding for a day or two will bring down the bilirubin, but a day or two of bottle feeding may result in breastfeeding becoming very difficult.
 Some babies have refused to latch on after 24 to 48 hours of bottle feeding.

 There is not one bit of evidence that this jaundice causes any problem at all for the baby.
 Breastfeeding should not be discontinued “in order to make a diagnosis”.
 If the baby is truly doing well on breast only, there is no reason, none, to stop breastfeeding or supplement even if the supplementation is given with a lactation aid, for that matter.
 The notion that there is something wrong with the baby being jaundiced comes from the fact that the formula feeding baby is the model we think is the one that describes normal infant feeding and we impose it on the breastfed baby.
 This manner of thinking, almost universal amongst health professionals, truly turns logic upside down.
-Thus, the formula feeding baby is rarely jaundiced after the first week of life, and when he is, there is usually something wrong.
+Thus, the formula feeding baby is rarely jaundiced after the first week of life, and when he is, there is often something wrong.
 Therefore, the baby with so called breastmilk jaundice is a concern and “something must be done”.
 However, in our experience, most exclusively breastfed babies who are perfectly healthy and gaining weight well are still jaundiced at five to six weeks of life and even later.
 The question, in fact, should be whether or not it is normal not to be jaundiced and is this absence of jaundice something we should worry about?

 Do not stop breastfeeding for “breastmilk” jaundice.
 “Breastmilk jaundice” does not need to be treated.
 It is normal!